0livier/Blog/_posts/2012-05-15-linkedin-question-some-good-practical-quality-metrics.md

+---
+layout: post
+---
-Naveen Maram[asked on LinkedIn](http://lol.cat/2G) "What are some good, practical quality metrics for your IT development team that worked in your setting and you have personal experience with?".
+Naveen Maram [asked on LinkedIn](http://lol.cat/2G) "What are some good, practical quality metrics for your IT development team that worked in your setting and you have personal experience with?".

 As a [software architect](http://yet.another.linux-nerd.com/what-i-do), I've been using metrics to guide me for my code reviews, here is my two cents on the subject.